Royal College of Emergency Medicine Menu Menu

 Training Standards Committee Guidance

-Guidance on the duration of training for Postgraduate Doctors in Training HoSs / TPDs / Specialty Tutors / ES’s can be accessed here: RCEM TSC Guidance for training faculties final update January 2024 (PDF)
+Guidance on duration of training for Postgraduate Doctors in Training HoSs / TPDs / Specialty Tutors / ES’s can be accessed here: RCEM TSC Guidance for training faculties final update January 2024 (PDF)

 A framework for Paediatric Medicine Training and assessment in ST4-6 (PDF)